pagezero-dev/pagezero/README.md

 > Steps below require [GitHub CLI](https://cli.github.com/).
 > For Mac, you can set it up with: `brew install gh`.

-1. Create a GitHub repo for the project and commit all changes
+1. Create a GitHub repo for the project and push all changes

     ```sh
+    cd <project-name>
-    gh repo create <project-name>
+    gh repo create <project-name> --private --source=. --remote=origin --push
-    git add .
-    git commit -m "Init"
-    git push
     ```

 1. Obtain Cloudflare Account ID